dev-bootcamp-2019/final-project-elshaek/README.md

 ## What is Gather?

-A simple application that allows anyone to create a gathering/event/community

-There are two primary actors in this system:

-ORGANIZER - An individual or entity that organizes a gathering

-PARTICIPANTS - An individual or entity that takes part in a gathering

-This web app allows any individual or entity to organize a gathering, and allow anyone to request to join the gathering.
+A simple application that allows any individual or entity to organize a gathering, and allow anyone to request to join the gathering.

 ## Running the application
 1. Clone this repository